-On 3 January 2018, Tranche 1 comprising 2,208,000 share options granted to a non-executive director of a controlled entity, Mr Liyang Liu, expired as they had not been exercised.
+On 3 January 2018, Tranche 3 comprising 1,106,000 share options granted to a nonexecutive director of a controlled entity, Mr Liyang Liu, expired as they had not been exercised.
+As a result of this, all share options granted to Mr Liyang Liu earlier have been cancelled, as they have expired unexercised.